 While the H2 was a groundbreaking bike for its time, the reality is the triple’s frame, suspension, and brakes weren’t quite up to the task generated by the 750’s immense pull.
 Therefore Guck’s choice for swapping in some upgraded components was a very natural one.
 The fork and swingarm were both sourced from a Suzuki GSX-R1100 (as were the brakes), though the front-end’s triple trees are one-off units.
 The Kawasaki’s stock spoked rims were also jettisoned in favor of a pair of cast wheels which have since been wrapped in modern Michelin Pilot 2 tires.

 Cosmetically not a ton was done on this project.
 The build retains its stock fuel-cell, though it has been adorned in a bespoke livery, proudly wearing the Japanese marque’s trademark “Kawa Green”.
 The neon green hue wonderfully contrasts the bike’s blacked-out bits—which is pretty much everything south of the tank.
 A custom tail-section and seat were created, taking some inspiration from the H2’s stock tail while also drawing from the visual DNA of Kawasaki’s legendary KR750 racer.
 A single round tail light sits flush in the build’s upswept tail section, keeping the triple street-legal.

-Other small knickknacks on the Kamikaze include what appear to be aftermarket rear-sets and foot controls, bespoke engine covers, a modern front fender, bar-end indicators, off-set license plate frame, steering damper, aftermarket reservoir, custom instrumentation, and new levers and grips.
-It would have been cool to see a monoshock conversion, however I can appreciate retaining the original dual-shock setup in back, as a monoshock would admittedly alter the machine’s retro-flavor a bit too much.
+Other small knickknacks on the Kamikaze include what appear to be aftermarket rear-sets and foot controls, bespoke engine covers, a modern front fender, bar-end indicators, an off-set license plate frame, steering damper, aftermarket reservoir, custom instrumentation, and new levers and grips.
+It would have been cool to see a mono-shock conversion, however, I can appreciate retaining the original dual-shock set up in the back, as a monoshock would admittedly alter the machine’s retro-flavor a bit too much.